hucker/splint/src/splint/README.md

 ╭─ Options ─────────────────────────────────────────────────────────────────────────╮
-│            -m      TEXT  The module to run checks on. [default: None]             │ │            -p      TEXT  The package to run checks on. [default: None]            │ │            -r      TEXT  The repo to run checks on. [default: None]               │ │ --verbose  -v            Enable verbose output.                                   │ │ --help                   Show this message and exit.                              │ ╰───────────────────────────────────────────────────────────────────────────────────╯
+│            -m      TEXT  The module to run checks on. [default: None]             │ │            -p      TEXT  The package to run checks on. [default: None]            │ │ --verbose  -v            Enable verbose output.                                   │ │ --help                   Show this message and exit.                              │ ╰───────────────────────────────────────────────────────────────────────────────────╯